Jesús Navas: International career

 Picked for the 2013 FIFA Confederations Cup, Navas made three appearances from the bench.
 On 27 June, in the semi-final against Italy, he scored the decisive penalty in the shootout (0–0 after extra time).

 Navas was one of seven players cut from Spain's final squad for the 2014 World Cup, alongside Manchester City teammate Álvaro Negredo.
 On 15 March 2019, after almost six years of absence from international duty, the 33-year-old returned to the national setup for Euro 2020 qualifying matches against Norway and Malta.

+Three years after his last appearance, the 37-year-old Navas was selected for the 2023 UEFA Nations League Finals by new manager Luis de la Fuente.
+He played the full 90 minutes of a victory over Italy in the semi-finals, and in doing so at the age of 37 years and 206 days became the oldest player to feature for the Spain national team, breaking the previous record set by Luis Suárez in 1971 at 36 years and 346 days.
+Three days later, he again started at right-back in the final against Croatia, being replaced in the 97th minute of an eventual shootout win; this triumph saw him become the first player in history to win a World Cup, a European Championship and a Nations League title.

+On 7 June 2024, Navas was named in the 26-man squad for Euro 2024.
+Seventeen days later, he captained the side in the group stage 1–0 win over Albania, becoming the oldest Spanish player to feature in a major tournament aged 38 years and 216 days; Spain would go on to win the tournament, beating England 2–1 in the final, after which he immediately announced his international retirement.

 Style of play

 Navas' main assets were his speed, dribbling skills and ability to run at opposing defenders.
+In his second spell at Sevilla, he was almost exclusively deployed as a right-back, compensating for his physical weaknesses with speed.

 Personal life

 Navas suffered from chronic homesickness, to the extent he walked out of training camps in Spain because they were too far away from Seville.
 He also suffered from anxiety attacks and seizures, and initially refused to travel with Sevilla during pre-season to the United States due to his homesickness, later changing his mind in a bid to rid himself of this condition.

 Navas' older brother, Marco, was also a footballer and a midfielder.
 After also graduating from Sevilla's youth academy he made three first-team appearances, and played mainly in the Segunda División.
 Their family is of Gitano/Romani origin.